Is It OK to Feed My Dog Expired Dog Food? Is Expired Dog Food Safe?

 Low Nutrition Value

-As touched on before, these dates are designed to give you the time frame in which the food offers the most premium levels of nutrition.
-Expired dates mean less nutrition that will continue to reduce the further it is past that date.
+As touched on before, these dates are designed to give you the time frame in which the food offers the advertised nutritional content of the label.
+Expired dates mean less nutritional value that will continue to reduce the further it is past that date.

-The speed at which it degrades varies based on the food type (dry or wet), the brand (cheap or premium ingredients), and whether it is open or still sealed.
+The speed at which it degrades varies based on the food type (dry or wet), the brand (cheap or premium ingredients), the environmental conditions of storage, and whether it is open or still sealed.
 But even taking these factors into consideration, the food could still be bad.

 Just because there are no signs of spoilage, or a terrible smell, the food still runs the risk of the essential components such as fat and proteins having broken down naturally.
 Which, in turn, leads to the possibility of illness.